-The Chianti grape harvest is such a momentous occasion for wineries in Chianti, Tuscany.
+The Chianti grapes harvest is such a momentous occasion for wineries in Chianti, Tuscany.
 It marks the culmination of a grape’s growth on the vines and commences the process of fermentation and aging.

 Sangiovese, one of the primary grapes of Tuscany, is a grape harvested later than others.
 Late September to early October is tipically the harvest time, depending upon the weather patterns.
 If you’re taking a wine tour of Tuscany you may also witness the other tuscan grapes that will be harvested including Canaiolo, Colorino, Mammolo, Vernaccia, Vermentino and international varieties like Cabernet Sauvignon and Merlot.

 Many tuscan wineries will start the harvest early morning before the warmth of the day begins.
-The grape harvest in Chianti includes a careful selection of grapes before they are transported to the winery for fermentation.
+The grape harvest in Chianti includes a careful selection of grapes before their transportation to the winery for fermentation.
 Deciding the right time to pick these grapes for a winemaker is an important decision.
-Wanting to make sure that the grapes are not picked too early or too late so that the grapes have a good balance of acidity and sugar is key.
+Key is making sure the grapes are picked at the right time for a good balance of acidity and sugar.

-Once the grapes are picked, whether hand-harvested as many wineries do or via machines, they are placed into wicker baskets or plastic bins.
-From there they are carefully transferred to larger containers before fermentation takes place.
+Once the grapes are picked, whether hand-harvested or via machines, they are placed into wicker baskets or plastic bins.
+Larger containers are ready to carefully transfer grapes before fermentation takes place.
 Taking careful care of the grapes during harvest and easily placing them into the bins is important to not trigger fermentation.
 From there it is all about the de stemming and/or crushing of the grapes.
 The process then continues on depending upon how the winemaker chooses to proceed with each phase of the production process.

 Wine education courses and wine tastings are a couple of the best ways to enhance one’s knowledge in learning about and understanding wine.
 There is no better way to truly understand a wine and its origins from grape to glass than taking a wine tour of Tuscany.
-It is the perfect opportunity to watch the sangiovese grapes and others grow and be harvested during the chianti grape harvest.
+It is the perfect opportunity to watch the growth and the the harvest of the Sangiovese grapes and others, during the chianti grape harvest.

 When visiting a winery in Tuscany you get the perfect insight into the soils of the land, the climate and the geography.
 All these items, known as terroir, are important factors for understanding how each factor affects the grapes themselves.
 The very beginning of the season marks the arrival of the buds on the vines followed by veraison, when the grapes begin to ripen and change colors.
-Visiting mid-season you can start to see the grapes develop and the steps the wineries take to maintain and further grow the grapes.
+Visiting mid-season you can see the grapes develop and what wineries do to maintain and further grow the grapes.
 How are the vines trellised?
 Do the wineries perform green harvest where they trim back some of the unripened leaves?

 Although, the ultimate time is to visit and take a Tuscan wine tour at the end of the season.
 There is nothing like watching the grape harvest.
-The anticipation of what the grapes on the vine will produce as an end product in the bottle allows one to wait with wonder.
-While you are there watching this fascinating event take place you still get to take part in wine tastings of previous vintages at the winery.
+The anticipation of what the grapes on the vine will produce in the bottle allows one to wait with wonder.
+While watching this fascinating event, you still get to take part in wine tastings of previous vintages at the winery.

-The end of the harvest culminates with all the hard work and labor that is celebrated amongst the harvest workers and participants of the grape harvest.
-Food, wine and good company is thoroughly enjoyed.
+The end of the harvest culminates with the celebration amongst the harvest workers and participants of the grape harvest.
+All thoroughly enjoy the food, wine and good company.
 Salute!